wetryingtodorock/getblock-docs/en/rpc-service/dash/json-rpc/dash_getbestblockhash.md

 ---
-title: dash:getbestblockhash \[POST\]
+title: getbestblockhash - Dash
-description: Returns the header hash of the most recent block on the best blockchain.
+description: Example code for the getbestblockhash json-rpc method. Сomplete guide on how to use getbestblockhash json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters